-Manual deploy Deploy a GitHub branch
+Manual deploy Deploy the current state of a branch to this app.

-Deploy the current state of a branch to this This will deploy the current state of the branch you specify below.
-Learr n more .
+Deploy a GitHub branch

+This will deploy the current state of the branch you specify be low.
+Lear n more.
-app.

 Choose a branch to deploy

-🕼 master ٢ Deploy Branch
+🖇 master ٢ Deploy Branch